-We begin by asking whether information about the level of a prediction or information about its reliability is more strongly lost in transmission.
-We examine listeners' beliefs about the level and the reliability of the predictions in the original messages and estimate the sensitivity of those beliefs to the experimental manipulations of level and reliability.
-We then compare the sensitivity of listeners who directly hear the original messages to the sensitivity of listeners who hear transmitted versions of those messages.
-The difference between the sensitivities of the two groups is our measure of transmission-induced information loss.
+In our first set of analyses, we examine listeners' beliefs about the level and the reliability of the predictions in the original messages.
+We estimate the sensitivity of level beliefs to the experimental manipulation of level, as well as the sensitivity of reliability beliefs to the manipulation of reliability.
+We then compare the sensitivities of listeners who directly hear the original messages to the sensitivities of listeners who hear transmitted versions of those messages.
+The difference between the sensitivities of the two groups provides our main measure of transmission-induced information loss for level and reliability.

-Consider firstly the loss of level information.
+Consider the loss of level information.
 Among listeners who directly hear the original messages, switching from a low-level message to a high-level message shifts beliefs about the prediction's level by 1.37 standard deviations (SDs).
 Among listeners who hear transmitted versions of those messages, beliefs shift by only 0.88 SDs.
 This indicates $100 \times [(1.37 - 0.88)/1.37] \approx 34\%$ loss of sensitivity to variation in the level of the original prediction.